Illness & Medication:

 - This information will give parents advance notice to make alternate care arrangements for sick children.

 - Names of sick children are not public information and will be kept confidential.

 - Children with head or body lice will be isolated until the parent can pick the child up.

 - The child may return the following day, after treatment has been administered.

 Accidents / First Aid:

 100% of our staff members are CPR and First Aid Certified.
 In an emergency situation appropriate action will be taken and parents will be notified.

-The Children’s Academy performs fire and tornado drills throughout the year (these dates are noted on monthly calendars).
+The Children’s Academy performs monthly fire drills.
+In addition, quarterly bad weather and Intruder drills are practiced.
 Procedures for the drills are explained to the children by their teachers.